in28minutes/in28minutes-initiatives/The-in28Minutes-TroubleshootingGuide-And-FAQ/readme.md

 Deploying JAR's is easier than WARs.
 Hence, a preference towards JAR's  in the container world of recent times.

-### Video Update : com.citytranso.microservices.limitsservice.Configuration is annotated with @ConfigurationProperties and @Component.
+### Video Update : Configuration is annotated with @ConfigurationProperties and @Component.
 This may cause the @ConfigurationProperties bean to be registered twice.

 https://github.com/spring-projects/spring-boot/issues/16580

 You can remove @Component from the file.
 You should not face a problem.

-Remove @Component from com.microservices.limitsservice.Configuration or consider disabling automatic @ConfigurationProperties scanning.
+Remove @Component or consider disabling automatic @ConfigurationProperties scanning.